“Consider it pure joy, my brothers and sisters, whenever you face trials of many kinds.” (James 1:2)

 If you wish to read my witness statement, the expert witness report, the statements of witnesses, please follow the hyperlinks below:

 For Christians who believe that all are created in the image of God, with equal worth and dignity, what are we called to do for the people of the Holy Land?
 How can we be faithful and faith-filled peacemakers and justice-seekers?
 A presentation given during a recent webinar hosted by Friends of Sabeel North America (FOSNA).

-In this conference, we will consider how we can respond to Christian Zionist theology and bring love-inspired, biblically based teaching and action to our congregations and communities.
+In this conference, we considered how we can respond to Christian Zionist theology and bring love-inspired, biblically based teaching and action to our congregations and communities.

 This is a truly inspirational story of how a young conservative white evangelical Christian became a passionate life-long campaigner for Palestinian rights.

 The book reveals the heavy price Don has paid for his commitment to justice, peace and reconciliation.
 Don clearly stands in the subversive but non-violent tradition of Mohandas Ghandi, Martin Luther King and Nelson Mandella.

 I simply could not put this book down.
 It is a compelling, detailed, eye-witness commentary on the unfolding tragedy of Palestine over the past 40 years.
 It is also a searing indictment of the failure of the West, tragically with the complicity of the Church, to hold Israel accountable to its obligations under international law and repeated UN Resolutions.

 A presentation on the historical roots and political agenda of Christian Zionism given for members of Bath Friends of Palestine at the Bath Royal Literary & Scientific Institute in October 2022.